-When you watch a baby girl try her wobbly first steps it’s cute how completely uncoordinated she looks.
-It seems as if she is still unsure of where every part of her body is or of all the different movements she needs to coordinate just to take one step.
+When you watch a baby girl try her wobbly first steps, it’s cute how completely uncoordinated she looks.
+It seems as if she is still unsure of where her body parts are or of all the different movements she needs to coordinate just to take one step.
 Also, have you ever sat cross-legged only to find that one leg has gone momentarily numb, and then you have to spend a few minutes trying to wake it without being able to correctly calculate how much weight you can put on it or exactly where does your foot end?
-These experiences prove the impressive connection that exists of how our brain processes sensation and movement.
+These experiences prove the impressive connection of how our brain processes sensation and movement.
 That sense is called proprioception.

 Our brain has to be continuously aware of where each limb is and what it’s doing so that we can move accurately and coordinately.
 Although, as adults, this complex process is so fast and fluid that it usually goes unnoticed, coordinated movements are no small feat for a developing child.
-According to the American Academy of Pediatrics, between 25 and 48 months of age children develop many fine and gross motor skills such as walking, grasping, jumping, running, throwing and catching objects.
-While she is working at these skills, your daughter consolidates how she processes the internal information about how to move.
+According to the American Academy of Pediatrics, between 25 and 48 months of age children develop many fine and gross motor skills such as walking, grasping, jumping, running, throwing, and catching objects.
+While your daughter is working at these skills, she consolidates how she processes the internal information about how to move.

-If you want to read more about what you can do to provide proprioceptive input for your developing child, you can check out the following link: https://nspt4kids.com/parenting/what-is-proprioception-and-why-is-it-important/
+If you want to read more about what you can do to provide proprioceptive input for your developing child, you can check out the following link: What is Proprioception and Why is it Important?